10 killed, 3 missing in central China flooding - NewsBreak

 10 killed, 3 missing in central China flooding

-BEIJING — (AP) — At least 17 people were killed and four are missing after flooding hit the central Chinese province of Hunan and a landslide buried parts of several villages in the southern Guangxi region, state media reported.
+At least 10 people have been killed and three are missing in flooding in the central Chinese province of Hunan , state media report.

-Storms have pummeled Hunan since the beginning of the month, with some monitoring stations reporting historic levels of rainfall, the Xinhua News Agency said late Wednesday.
+Storms have pummeled the province since the beginning of the month, with some monitoring stations reporting historic levels of rainfall, the Xinhua News Agency said late Wednesday.

-As of late Thursday, 10 people were reported dead and three missing in the floods that have affected around 1.8 million people in the largely rural, mountainous province, Xinhua said.
-It said 286,000 people have been evacuated to safety and more than 2,700 houses have been damaged or collapsed entirely.

-In Guangxi, rescue crews were still looking Thursday for survivors in several villages in the area of Beiliu city, where days of rain left hillsides waterlogged and prone to slippages, Xinhua said.
-Seven people were confirmed dead in the landslides, one was missing and at least one person was pulled out alive.

 China regularly experiences flooding during the summer months, most frequently in central and southern areas that tend to receive the most rainfall.